tanvir-git/odoo-documentation/content/applications/sales/sales/invoicing/down_payment.rst

 When a sales order is confirmed, you then have the possibility to create an invoice.
 Invoices are automatically created in drafts so that you can review them before validation.
-To create an invoice, Odoo Sales offers you 3 options:
+To create an invoice, CoquiAPPs Sales offers you 3 options:

 - Regular invoice
 - Down payment (percentage)